-Our research is focused on understanding the mechanisms and developing efficient catalysts for electrochemical energy conversion.
+Our research focuses on understanding the electrocatalytic reaction mechanisms and developing efficient electrocatalysts for renewable energy conversion.
 Electrocatalysis plays a key role in the energy conversion processes that are central to renewable energy technologies including fuel cells and electrolyzers.
 Typically, the poor catalyst performance is the major source of efficiency loss for the energy conversion devices.
-A lack of fundamental understanding of the reaction mechanisms and catalyst design principles has been the major hurdle toward the development of efficient electrocatalysts and renewable energy conversion technologies.
-We will use scanning electrochemical microscopy and synchrotron-based X-ray spectroscopy to probe the atomic structure and chemical state of electrocatalysts in operando, thus to reveal the reaction mechanisms and structure–activity relationships.
-These understandings will be used to guide our rational design of highly active, selective, and stable catalysts for electrochemical synthesis and fuel cells.
+A lack of fundamental understandings of the electrocatalytic mechanisms and catalyst design principles has been the major hurdle toward the development of efficient electrocatalysts for renewable energy conversion.
+We will use scanning electrochemical microscopy (SECM) and synchrotron-based X-ray absorption spectroscopy (XAS) to probe the local activity, structure, and chemical state of electrocatalysts in operando, thus to elucidate the reaction mechanisms and structure–activity relationships.
+The understandings will be used to guide a rational design of highly active and selective catalysts for electrosynthesis of fuels from abundant natural resources.

-- Electrocatalytic reduction of N2 to NH3 at ambient conditions
+- Electrocatalytic reduction of nitrogen to ammonia at ambient conditions

-- Electrocatalytic conversion of methane to value-added chemicals
+- Electrocatalytic conversion of light alkanes to value-added chemicals

 (2) Operando Microscopic and Spectroscopic Study of Electrocatalytic Mechanisms

 - Mapping electrocatalytic activity and probing local electrokinetics by SECM

 - Revealing the structure and chemical state of electrocatalysts by operando XAS